Memphis Wrongful Death Attorneys

 Fighting for families in Memphis, Jackson, Nashville and throughout the state

 When a loved one dies, all of his or her family and friends mourn the loss and begin to learn how to live without the loved one.
 But when the death is due to someone else’s negligence, the healing process can take so much longer.
 It just seems so unfair.

-In cases like this, it is most often prudent for survivors to speak with a lawyer about filing a Tennessee wrongful death lawsuit.
+In tragic cases like this, it is prudent for survivors to speak with a lawyer about filing a Tennessee wrongful death lawsuit.
 Whether a faulty product, negligent medical professional, careless motorist, or dangerous working condition caused the death, the law allows compensation for the losses of survivors.

-When it can be legally proven that a person has died because of the negligence, recklessness, or intention of another person, company, or entity, wrongful death has occurred.
+When it can be legally proven that a person has died because of the negligence, recklessness, or intentional act of another person, company, or entity, a wrongful death has occurred.
 Wrongful death claims include all kinds of fatal accidents, whether they happen on the road, on the job, or on an operating table.
-This type of claim, while difficult for all involved, is capable of achieving justice for the bereaved.
+This type of claim, while difficult for all involved, can achieve justice for the bereaved.